xmcp/botzone-mccts/README.md

 ## Hints

 - Select "Basic I/O" on BotZone in regard with your program
+- You can specify `FALLBACK_EXECUTABLE` in `mcc_client` that will be used if no answer is received from server
+- Create a file `/data/misaka_offline.txt` to manually prevent `mcc_client` from connecting to server
 - To avoid timeout error, keep the execution time of your AI in no more than 8.5 seconds (Python client) or 3.5 seconds (C++ client)
+- If you use a fallback program, keep the execution time of it in no more than 5.7 seconds (Python client) or 0.9 seconds (C++ client)
 - In case of crashes, you might need to delete `/data/misaka_*` manually in your user directory
 - Store `["username","password"]` into environment variable `mcc_credentials` so that you will not be prompted to input your credential every time